-shmmxx00 saveenv
+shmmxx00 saveenv; saveenv; reset

-6.3 Re-initializing the File System
+6.3 Re-initializing the file system

-The filesystem is stored within the Flash and can be reset to factory defaults quite easily.
+The filesystem (/var and /etc) is stored within the Flash and can be restored quite easily from the filesystem in the current RFS image.
 U-Boot has an environment variable called flash\reset.
-By setting this variable to y and then booting up the system, the file system is re-initialized to factory defaults.
+By setting this variable to y and then booting up the system, the /var and /etc files are erased and then restored from the filesystem in the current RFS image.